JDN89/h2m/README.md

 ## DONE

+- [x] use trie like data structure in lexer (see todo)
+- [x] fix anchor tag token not recognized -> dummy it's not in convertTokenToString
+- [x] Get the content out of the h1 tag
+- [x] anchor token, content token, anchor closing token. is enough to lex an anchor tag
+- [x] recognized bug, document and use go strings HasPrefix package
 - [x] rename peekCurrent, currPos, peekNext(). naming is confusing
 - [x] fix makeContentTokenTest.
 After making htmlToken the '>' doesn't get consumed and is still in l.char.
 Consume last char after making the token sounds better, so the nextToken is properly set for the next run! breakpoint in consumeTag()
 - [x] default option in lexer should not be readChar(), but should be makeContentToken().